 This is the first time I’ve seen a proposal with no positives for the players, so why would we agree to it?

 It is a salient point and one that suggests that the players will fight until the end to stop this increase in the season length taking place.
-The NFL – one of the few sports comparable to rugby union physically – plays a 16 game regular season over 17 weeks between early September and early January.
-The players get months off to heal, before hitting their preseason hard and giving fans their best effort every week for those four and a half months of the season.
+The NFL – one of the few sports comparable to rugby union physically, plays a 16- game regular season over 17 weeks between early September and early January.
+The players get months off to recover before hitting their preseason hard and giving fans their best effort every week for those four and a half months of the season.

-If the powers that be really cared about player welfare they would drop the Aviva Premiership from 12 teams to 10.
+If the powers that be really cared about player welfare they would drop the Aviva Premiership from 12 to 10 teams.
 It will never happen as money dictates sport, but that would give a good sized season with time for international breaks and for the players to get the physical and mental rest they need.

 Sometimes less is more.
 Rowe and the rest of his crew will be better served by remembering that as this process plays out.